 UEFA Champions League 2021 Australian Broadcast Guide

-The final is the only game in the knock out stages to be played over one leg, with the venue changing each season.
-This year the final takes place at the Ataturk Olympic Stadium (76,761 capacity) in Istanbul, Turkey on May 30th.
-As there aren’t any Turkish teams in the Last 16 this year, the venue will be completely neutral for the finalists, but this won’t stop football crazy fans making it a sell out occasion.
+This year the final takes place at the Estádio da Luz Stadium (65,647 capacity) in Lisbon, Portugal on August 23rd.
+However, the venue will be kept to either no fans, or very limited capacity.
 The teams that regularly make a push for Champions League glory play in one of Europe’s “top 5” leagues, the Premier League (England), the La Liga (Spain), the Bundesliga (Germany), the Serie A league (Italy) and Ligue 1 (France).
-All of the sides in the Last 16 this year ply their trade in one of these competitions with an impressive four sides coming from Spain alone.

 As well as their national leagues and the UEFA Champions League, top European clubs also play in their respective domestic cup competitions such as the FA Cup, the EFL Cup, the Copa Del Rey, the Coupe de la France and the Coppa Italia.
 So if you’re a real fan of European football, there are a number of ways to see your favourite teams play week in, week out, right across a season.